h0useofdupree/dotfiles/README.md

 to structure a multi‑host setup.
 Feel free to explore and adapt pieces that interest you.

+I treat this repo as a training ground for version-control and coding practises - don't take stuff like releases seriously.
+I am just trying to learn, **like you**.

 ## Repository layout

 - **hosts** – NixOS configuration for each machine.